sixcious/url-incrementer/README.md

 - Download Features: 1.
 Manually select/deselect items to download by clicking the checkboxes (applies only to the current URL you're on) 2.
 Save each URL's downloads in a new subfolder (experimental)
 - Help Guide: Click the ? in the Setup UI for detailed help guide on how the extension works
 - Bug fix: popup.html and options.html rewritten in valid HTML 5

+What's New in Version 5.5 (7/26/2018)
+- Removed debug statements (apologies!)

 What's New in Version 5.4 (7/26/2018)
 - To ensure compatibility with older Chrome versions (Min Version 55+), replaced Lookbehind regex for finding the part in the URL to increment with an equivalent non-lookbehind regex